henghuisan/practice-with-open-ai/README.md

 ## 🛠️ Installation
 ### 1. Prerequisites
-Before you begin, ensure that you have the following software versions installed:
+Before you begin, ensure you have the following requirements in place:

 - **Python**: Install Python from the [Python website](https://www.python.org/downloads/).